dmcgrouther/PokeAPI/readme.md

 3. Install requests using this command in the terminal\
 `pip install requests`

-4. You will be ready to run the Python files.
+4. You will now be ready to run the Python files which interact with the PokeAPI.
 In your terminal, you can run one of these commands:\
 `python get_pokemon.py`\
 `python get_pokemon_all_data.py`\
 `python get_original_151.py`\